 , which provides training and network opportunities for agrifood technology entrepreneurs

 .
 Bioenterprise BC

 is a business accelerator that helps increase agri-food revenue.
 They collaborate with other organizations including the Sumas Regional Consortium for High Tech

-(SRCTec) and the BC Acceleration Network – BC Innovation Council
+(SRCTec) and the BC Acceleration Network – Innovate BC

 .
 As a result of these and other supports, British Columbia is a leader in advanced technology and innovation for agricultural practices.

 One innovator in the Cowichan Valley is using his tech-savvy to combat mastitis, a common udder infection among dairy herds.
 While large scale dairy farms use robotic milkers which can test for infection while they milk, small farms like The Happy Goat Cheese Company on Vancouver Island needed more accessible infrastructure, so farmer Cory Spencer

 developed a special camera that uses heat signatures to detect infection.
 The images are analyzed using computer algorithms and provide results at a sub-clinical stage of infection, enabling earlier treatment and improved results.
 He is now chief technology officer of a new company, EIO Diagnostics, and their scanner is attracting significant interest from the dairy industry in Canada as well as the United States, New Zealand and Mexico.